Health and wellbeing

 Out of hours help

 Messages sent out of hours will be picked up by the WhatsUp practitioners the next working day.
-However, the SOS Call button gives direct access to our 24/7 multilingual helpline, where you can talk to a trained mental health professional straight away, day or night.
-You can ask to speak to someone in Cantonese, Mandarin, Spanish or French.
-The SOS Text button goes through to the Shout crisis text service.
+However, you can get direct access to external services offering 24/7 support by using the SOS Call and Text buttons.
+The call button goes through to the Samaritans 24/7 helpline and the text button goes through to the Shout crisis text service.

 See also our support in a crisis page if you're feeling distressed and in need of urgent support.